 Rural design's community PHILOSOPHY

 Historically the Kaipara District's original tangata whenua viewed themselves as Kaitiakitanga (Caretakers/Guardians of the land).
 Land was not owned by an individual, but by the hapu or iwi.
 Maori world view was based on conserving the environment for future generations.
 Rural Design endeavours to embed this idea throughout its business practice.
 It is important for current generations to continue or in some cases re-establish the role of guardianship of the land, rather than exploitation.
 This can be realised with appropriate land use management that ensures sustainable environmental outcomes from development such as storm water drainage, protection against agricultural runoff, subdivisions, property amenity enhancement, and other council related development such as car parks and roadside planting etc. Educating the community on the importance of kaitiakitanga and embedding sustainable practice in the younger generation is seen as a high priority for Rural Design.
-In the past Rural Design has helped out with Kaiwaka Primary School planting initiatives, worked with Whangaparoa College, provided education opportunities to local Kaipara high schools and provided trees for the recently constructed Mangawhai Activity Zone and recent Kaipara Festival held at Mangawhai beach School.
-We a proud to sponsor local events including the 'Top of the Rock' and the Whanaungatanga Touch Tournament both held annually in the summer months.
+In the past Rural Design has helped out with Kaiwaka Primary School planting initiatives, worked with Whangaparoa College, provided education opportunities to local Kaipara high schools and provided trees for the Mangawhai Activity Zone and recent Kaipara Festival held at Mangawhai beach School.
+We a proud to sponsor local events including the 'Top of the Rock' and the Whanaungatanga Touch Tournament, both held annually in the summer months.
 Rural Design is committed to community employment, engagement and is an equal opportunities employer.
 Rural Design is the primary local sponsor for the Kaipara Basketball Association

 Local Employment at Rural design